Architecture in Porto: 5 Contemporary Buildings You Should See

 Designed by Luís Pedro Silva and voted Building of the Year in 2017 by ArchDaily, I don’t think it’s a stretch to say there’s not a cruise terminal in the world that looks as magnificent as this one.

-Some observers have compared this cruise terminal to Sydney Opera House because of its location close to the water, and it’s no less imposing, with its huge open-air amphitheatre comprising of 14-metre slanted wall that opens out into the sea.
+Some observers have compared this cruise terminal to Sydney Opera House because of its location close to the water and colour.
+While they share some similarity, I still think they’re very different.
+It’s certainly no less imposing, with its huge open-air amphitheatre comprising of 14-metre slanted wall that opens out into the sea.

 Address: Porto de Leixões, Marosinhos